 Twitter, Facebook launch tools to track advertising

-Twitter Inc on Thursday made it easier for users to identify political campaign ads and know who paid for them, as social media platforms faced the threat of U.S. regulation over the lack of disclosure on such spending.
+Twitter Inc on Thursday made it easier for users to identify political campaign ads and know who paid for them after a threat of regulation from the United States over the lack of disclosure for political spending on social media.

 REUTERS: Twitter Inc on Thursday made it easier for users to identify political campaign ads and know who paid for them, as social media platforms faced the threat of U.S. regulation over the lack of disclosure on such spending.